Activities in the vicinity of our holiday rental gites in Les Baux de Provence

 Saint Rémy de Provence

-The village of Saint Rémy is located less than 10 km from the Domaine du Mas Foucray and its gites for holiday rentals
+The village of Saint Rémy is located less than 10 km from the Domaine du Mas Foucray and its gites for holiday lets

 A Roman town, a Renaissance town, a town of painters and writers, Saint-Rémy-de-Provence is a charming town par excellence.
 Saint-Rémy-de-Provence is one of the oldest towns in France: remains have been found dating back to the first millennium BC.
 But it was under Roman imperial rule that the town really took off.